promit7473/MelanomaImagePreprocessing-ISIC2017-/README.md

-# Melanoma Detection with Pseudo-Labeling
+# Melanoma Detection with Pseudo-Annotations

 A deep learning project for melanoma detection using U-Net architecture with pseudo-labeling technique for semi-supervised learning.
 This implementation uses PyTorch and is designed to work with both labeled and unlabeled melanoma images.